RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 ### Task

-- Working individually and in an entirely reproducible way please write a paper that involves original research to tell a story with data.
+- Please work individually.
+Write a paper that involves original research to tell a story with data.

+### Guidance

+- Please work individually.
-- Options include (pick one):
+- You have various options for topics (pick one):
   - Develop a research question that is of interest to you and obtain or create a relevant dataset.
 This option involves developing your own research question based on your own interests, background, and expertise.
+I encourage you to take this option, but please discuss your plans with me.
-  - A reproduction, being sure to use the paper as a foundation rather than as an end-in-itself (this must be a different paper to Paper Three).
+  - A reproduction, being sure to use the paper as a foundation rather than as an end-in-itself.
-- Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)):
+- Everything must entirely reproducible.
+- The paper must have the following sections:
     - Title, date, author, keywords, abstract, introduction, data, model, results, discussion, appendix (optional, for supporting, but not critical, material), and a reference list.
     - It must also include an enhancement, and this would either be contained or linked in the appendix.
+- The paper must be well-written, draw on relevant literature, and show statistical skills by explaining all statistical concepts.
+- The discussion needs to be substantial.
+For instance, if the paper were 10 pages long then a discussion should be at least 2.5 pages.
+In the discussion, the paper must include subsections on weaknesses, and next steps - but these must be in proportion.
+- The report must provide a link to a GitHub repo that contains everything (apart from any raw data that you git ignored if it is not yours to share).
+The code must be entirely reproducible, documented, and readable.
+The repo must be well-organized and appropriately use folders and README files.

 ### Peer review submission

-- This is an initial 'submission' where you get comments and feedback on a draft.
+- My expectations for this paper are very high.
+I'm very excited to read what you submit.
+To help you achieve this standard, there is an initial 'submission' where you can get comments and feedback and then the final, actual, submission.
+- Submit initial materials for peer-review.
-- Submit a PDF of your draft.
+  - As an individual, via Quercus, submit a PDF of your rough draft on Quercus.
-- The paper does not have to be finished at this point, but must include the following sections:
-  - Title, author, date, keywords, abstract, and introduction.
+  - At a minimum this must include:
+  - All top-matter (title, author (you can use a pseudonym if you want), date, keywords, abstract) completely filled out.
+  - A fully written Introduction section.
-  - All other sections must be present in the paper, but do not have to be filled out (e.g. you must have a 'Data' heading, but you do not need to have content in that section).
+- All other sections must be present in your paper, but don’t have to be filled out (e.g. you must have a 'Data' heading, but you don't need to have content in that section).
-- To be clear, it is fine to later change any aspect of what you submit at this checkpoint.
+- To be clear - it is fine to later change any aspect of what you submit at this checkpoint.
 - You will be awarded one percentage point just for submitting a draft that meets this minimum.
+- The point of this is to get feedback on your work (and to make sure you have at least started thinking about this project) so you are more than welcome to (and so, if it is at all possible) include other sections that you wish to get feedback on.
-- There are no extensions possible for this submission because the following submission is dependent on this date.
+- There will be no extensions granted for this submission since the following submission is dependent on this date.

 ### Conduct peer-review

 - As an individual, you will randomly be assigned a handful of rough drafts to provide feedback.
 You have three days to provide feedback to your peers.
 - If you provide feedback to one peer you will receive one percentage point, if you provide feedback to two peers you will receive two percentage points, if you provide feedback to three (or more) peers you will receive the full three percentage points.
-- Your feedback must include at least five comments (meaningful and useful bullet points).
+- Your feedback must include at least five comments (meaningful/useful bullet points).
 These must be well-written and thoughtful.
-- There are no extensions granted for this submission since the following submission is dependent on this date.
+- There will be no extensions granted for this submission since the following submission is dependent on this date.
 - Please remember that you are providing feedback here to help your colleagues.
 All comments should be professional and kind.
 It is challenging to receive criticism.
 Please remember that your goal here is to help your peers advance their writing/analysis.
 Any feedback that is inappropriate or not up to standard will receive a 0.